 - Regularly monitor customers

 While many businesses conduct a credit check on new customers, most will not check up on existing clients.
 However, circumstances can quickly change, and your trusted existing clients may actually pose a risk to your business.
 Conducting regular monitoring for all of your clients is wise.
 You can then grade clients accordingly, depending if any could potentially pose as a risk to your business.
-Then you know which need a closer eye on.
+Then you know which need a closer eye on which can make a huge difference overtime to your creditor ledger.

 - Review your credit policy